firebird-finance/firebird-docs/docs/gvVALUEguide.md

 3. Approve the one-time transaction
 4. Click the 'Swap' button and approve the transaction on MetaMask

 Congratulations!
-Your $gvVALUE-B tokens were transfered to your wallet on the BSC network.
+Your $gvVALUE-B tokens were transfered to your wallet on the BSC network (this might take a while as this currently is a manual process).

 ![Value Liquid homepage at valueliquid.io](img/seperator.png)